The 60+ Best Project Management Software To Work Faster In 2023

 46. MindGenius

-MindGenius is a comprehensive project management tool that helps remote teams around the world stay connected and work together.
+MindGenius is a comprehensive project management software that helps remote teams around the world stay connected and work together.
 This app has a few different variations, including MindGenius and MindGenius 20.
 The latter is their desktop app, which helps teams pull together mind-maps and can show tasks in a variety of views including Gantt, solutions, and slide view.
 MindGenius Online allows teams to collaborate together and assign each other tasks while working remotely.

 Cost: MindGenius starts at $160 for your first year subscription.